-The church of the Sacred Heart of Jesus in Bukowo Morskie was founded on the initiative of the Cistercian Order at the turn of the 13th and 14th centuries, probably as part of a now-defunct monastery complex.
+The church of the Sacred Heart of Jesus in Bukowo Morskie was founded on the initiative of the Cistercian Order probably in the first half of the fourteenth century, presumably as part of a now-defunct monastery complex.
 In 1248, the Pomeranian prince Świętopełk offered villages of Boryszewo and Przystawa to the Cistercians from Dargun in Mecklenburg, and in 1252 he extended the donation by new villages, including Bukowo.
 It is known that the first Cistercians stayed in Bukowo already in 1262.
+Although the monastery was endowed with extensive goods, it was not possible immediately to start erecting permanent buildings, because these properties were mostly settlements that required development.
 The abbey in Bukowo existed until 1535, when it was dissolved due to the ongoing Reformation.
 Since then, the church served as a parish temple.

 Architektura gotycka w Polsce, red.
 T. Mroczko i M. Arszyński, Warszawa 1995.

 Jarzewicz J., Architektura średniowieczna Pomorza Zachodniego, Poznań 2019.

 Pilch J., Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012.